vb64/django.admin.geomap/CONTRIBUTING.md

 ## Propose new features according to the goals of the project
 This project solves one simple and common problem: displaying records from the Django database on a map.

+All your suggestions for a more flexible and functional display of objects on the map are welcome.

+Any other tasks related to geodata and Django are not the goals of this project.
 For example, geodata processing functions or improvements in the Django admin panel.

-All your suggestions for a more flexible and functional display of objects on the map are welcome.

 ## All code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase.